Skip to main content

 You should create an endpoint that calls these endpoints using machine-to-machine authentication after ensuring that it only retrieves data the user should have access to.

-To authenticate these endpoints, you'll need to set up the data endpoint variables in apps/server/env/(staging|production).env
+To authenticate these endpoints, you'll need to set up the data endpoint variables in apps/server/env/(staging|production).env.

-Delete User Endpoint
+Delete User

 For more info, see the Delete user endpoint variables.